TL;DR

 Here’s how the process works in practice:

-A project developer—say, a company planting trees or installing wind turbines—designs and implements a project that demonstrably reduces emissions.
+A project developer, for example, a company planting trees or installing wind turbines, designs and implements a project that demonstrably reduces emissions.
+For example, the Kasigau Corridor REDD+ project in Kenya has protected over 200,000 hectares of forest and issued millions of verified credits.
 The emissions savings are calculated using approved methodologies and monitored over time.
-Then, a third-party verification body audits the project and confirms the reductions are real, additional (i.e. they wouldn’t have happened without carbon financing), and permanent.
+Then, a third-party verification body audits the project and confirms the reductions are real, additional (i.e., they wouldn’t have happened without carbon financing), and permanent.

 The retirement of a credit is crucial.
 Once retired, it’s removed from circulation, ensuring that no one else can claim the same benefit.
 Public carbon registries keep track of issuances and retirements for transparency and integrity.